ArkEcosystem/AIPs/AIPS/AIP-23.md

 =========

 * Businesses and 3rd parties launching a bridgechain are able to get the service of delegates in a simple and fast manner.
-* Delegates are ranked by the vote-weigth they have received.
+* Delegates are ranked by the vote-weight they have received.
 * Bridgecoins are ranked by the Ark-value of their block rewards.
 * Top ranked bridgecoins are assigned top voted delegates.
 * One address one vote principle still holds so the top 51 delegates would forge on Ark while the delegates ranked 52 and onwards might forge on a bridgechain due to ranking based on ark-value of blockrewards.